MohmedADesouky/AWS-Solutions-Architect---Associate/README.md

-# AWS Solution Architecture
+# AWS Solution Architecture Assosiate

 ## Overview

 This project provides a comprehensive AWS architecture solution.
-The documentation describes the various AWS services used, their integration, and the overall system design.
+The documentation describes the various AWS services used, their integration, and the overall system design..

 ## Features